- When do I know that I need to change my water filters?

 High or low PH impedes the ability of the media to remove fluoride.
 For maximum removal efficiency, maintain the water being treated between a PH level above 5 and below 7.

-Yes, Berkey systems will remove chlorine from pool water and make it safe for consumption.
+Yes, Berkey water filtration systems will remove chlorine from pool water and make it safe for consumption.
 However, keep in mind that such a use will cause the elements to wear out much faster.
 So it is best not to use pool water with your Berkey on an ongoing basis unless it is in case of an emergency.

 - Does reverse osmosis remove pathogenic bacteria?